mlopstemplates/acr_template/readMe.md

 </p>

 #### To Allow Azure to trigger a GitHub Workflow
- We also need GH PAT token with `repo` access so that we can trigger a GH workflow when there is a new image on Azure Container Registry.
+ We also need github PAT token with `repo` access so that we can trigger a github workflow when there is a new image on Azure Container Registry.
  Steps to setup PAT token can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).